 In addition to her work as Minister of Music, Maria is Artistic Director of Concerts at Old North, presenting between two and six chamber music concerts annually, in the acoustically-glorious Old North Church in Marblehead.
 Previous performances have included: Jacqueline Schwab, pianist; Calliope's Call; Kaleidoscope Chamber Ensemble; Raymond Gonzalez, acoustic guitar master, singer, song-writer, and composer; Skylark Vocal Ensemble; and RenMen, to name a few.

 Maria is also a senior staff member of the Boston Early Music Festival (BEMF.org).
 As Assistant to the Executive Director, Maria serves as liaison to musicians from all over the world for the Festival’s biennial Baroque opera project, as well as the annual Chamber Opera Series, the Boston and New York Concert Series (at The Morgan Library & Museum), and opera touring and recording projects.
-Currently, she is immersed in BEMF’s annual Concert Series and Chamber Opera project – which will include virtual performances, presentations of archival opera videos, and more – as well as preparations for BEMF's next opera recording in Bremen, Germany.
+Currently, she is immersed in BEMF’s annual Concert Series and Chamber Opera project – which will include in-person as well as virtual performances – as well as preparations for BEMF's next opera recording in Bremen, Germany.

 Sarah Del Dotto